 Project settings: If you've been using the default project settings, your video's resolution is now 720p.
-To avoid losing quality when saving to a larger resolution, click the pencil icon and edit the project settings.
+To avoid losing quality when saving to a larger resolution, open the Advanced window and edit the project settings.
 There, choose the 1920x1080 resolution for 1080p HDTVs, and the 3840x2160 resolution for 4K Ultra HD TVs.